 The range of supported algebraic-diagrammatic construction (ADC) methods includes the ADC(n) family up to level 3, including variants such as spin-flip and core-valence separation.
 For all methods transition and excited state properties are available.
 See the Performing calculations with adcc for more details.
-Recently we submitted a paper about adcc, see [HSF+19].
+The design and details of adcc can also be found in our recent paper, see [HSF+20].

 Getting a first taste¶

-The next code snippet should give you an idea, how adcc works in practice.
-It shows how an ADC(3) calculation for 3 singlet excited states of water can be performed on top of a restricted Hartree-Fock reference computed using PySCF.
+You may interactively try adcc from your browser at https://try.adc-connect.org.
+Alternatively keep reading for a small code snippet, which shows how to perform an ADC(3) calculation for 3 singlet excited states of water on top of a restricted Hartree-Fock reference computed with PySCF.

 from matplotlib import pyplot as plt from pyscf import gto, scf import adcc # Run SCF in pyscf mol = gto.M( atom='O 0 0 0;' 'H 0 0 1.795239827225189;' 'H 1.693194615993441 0 -0.599043184453037', basis='cc-pvtz', unit="Bohr" ) scfres = scf.RHF(mol) scfres.conv_tol = 1e-13 scfres.kernel() # Run an ADC(3) calculation, solving for 3 singlets state = adcc.adc3(scfres, n_singlets=3) # Broaden the peaks and plot the resulting spectrum state.plot_spectrum(broadening='lorentzian') plt.show()